Wet Phone? How To Get Moisture Out of Your Phone

 - If your battery can be removed, do so.

 - Dry With a Very Soft Cloth – Certain parts of phones can be scratched if they are dried with the wrong cloth.
-Select a cloth suitable for cleaning glasses and be gentle as you dry as much as possible.
+Select a cloth suitable for cleaning eyeglasses and be gentle as you blot and dry as much as possible.

-Once you have followed the above steps and have patiently waited for your phone and components to dry, turn it on.
-If you’re lucky, your phone will boot up and operate perfectly.
+Once you have followed the steps listed above and have patiently waited for your phone and components to dry, turn it on.
+If you are lucky, your phone will boot up and operate perfectly.
 Even when the phone Gods are on your side, monitoring your phone for any malfunctions is essential.
 If the sound is muffled, your speakers may still be wet or ruined.
 If you have strange colors or lines on your screen, the screen might be damaged.
-Take note of any weird symptoms in case you must bring your phone in for repair.
+Take note of any new symptoms so you can mention them to the phone repair technician.

-An old-school technique for drying cell phones included burying your phone in uncooked rice for 12 hours.
-Many people used rice for a long time.
-In reality, rice doesn’t dry your cellphone any better or faster than following the steps we’ve set forth above.
+An old-school technique for drying cell phones included burying the phone in uncooked rice for 12 hours.
+The rice technique was used for a long time.
+Rice does not dry your cellphone any better or faster than following the steps listed above.
 In fact, the dust and starch from the rice can get into your phone and make matters worse.
+Wet rice is sticky, and you do not want any part of it in your phone.
+Dry silica gel packets would be a better option, but most users do not have a ready supply of these in their home.

-Even if your phone seems to have dried out and is fully functional, bringing it to a reputable mobile device repair specialist would be prudent.
-You use your phone as a computer.
-Therefore, professional device diagnostics and repairs for your phone are as important as computer repairs for your desktop, laptop or tablet computer.
-When the professionals open your phone, they can conduct a liquid damage assessment and perform a more thorough check for remaining liquid, electrical shorts and any issues that might arise in the future.
+Even if your phone seems to have dried out and is fully functional, bringing it to a reputable mobile device repair specialist is a good idea.
+Professional device diagnostics and repairs for your phone are as important as computer repairs for your desktop, laptop or tablet computer.
+When the technician opens your phone, they can conduct a liquid damage assessment and perform a more thorough check for remaining liquid, electrical shorts any issues that are likely to arise in the future (especially for submersions in anything other than clear water).

-But I’m In a Hurry.
-Can I Use My Blow Dryer?
+I’m In a Hurry - Can I Use My Blow Dryer?

-If you rush it, you’ll ruin it.
+If you rush it, you might ruin it.
 Using a blow dryer or any other heated device to dry your phone is a terrible idea.
-It is a time for patience.
-Using a blow dryer can overheat and damage sensitive circuits in your phone.
-So, after following the above steps, sit back and wait for 24 hours.
+Using a blow dryer can overheat and damage temperature-sensitive circuits in your phone.
+So, after following the above steps, sit back and wait for at least 24 hours.
+Patience is your friend in this situation.